Constructions of $q$-hyperbolic knots: Introduction

 \subsection{Organization}

 The paper is organized as follows: We give a proof of Theorem \ref{thm: doubleknotintro} in Section \ref{sec: q-hyp knots}.
 In Section \ref{sec:further classes}, first we recall the definitions and results from \cite{AJOT2013, AJLO2015, AbeTagami} relevant here, and then we prove Theorems \ref{thm: 6_2annulustwist} and \ref{thm: doubleknot2seq}.
 We apply our results to the conjecture of \cite{AMU} in Section \ref{sec: AMUsection}.
-Finally, in Section \ref{sec: low crossing tables} we list all knots up to ten crossings, and all knots from the SnapPy census of hyperbolic cusped 3-manifolds with triangulation complexity at most nine, that can be shown to be $q$-hyperbolic using our methods. \begin{ack*} {\rm The authors thank Dave Futer for several helpful discussions during this project, and Futer, Purcell and Schleimer for generously sharing the data in Tables \ref{tab: qhyp knots2-7} and \ref{tab: qhyp knots8-9} with us.
-The research of both authors is partially supported by the NSF grant DMS-2004155.} \end{ack*}
+Finally, in Section \ref{sec: low crossing tables} we list all knots up to ten crossings, and all knots from the SnapPy census of hyperbolic cusped 3-manifolds with triangulation complexity at most nine, that can be shown to be $q$-hyperbolic using our methods. \begin{ack*} {\rm The authors thank Dave Futer for several helpful discussions during this project, and Futer, Purcell and Schleimer for generously sharing the data in Tables \ref{tab: qhyp knots2-7} and \ref{tab: qhyp knots8-9} with us.} \end{ack*}